Scaling of the geomagnetic secular variation time scales: Introduction

 By analogy, a secular variation spectrum is defined using the time derivative of the Gauss coefficients \cite[]{Lowes74},

 From $R$ and $\Rsv$, a spectrum of time scale can be constructed \cite[]{Booker69},

 Note that $\tausv$ is independent of $r$.

 The spectrum $\Rsv$ has been obtained for magnetic field models built from satellite data.
-A review is given by \cite{Gillet10} for earlier generations of these models and more recent results are reported by \cite{Holme11}.
-Observational errors and influence of the lithospheric field mean that $\Rsv$ can be reliably computed only up to about $l=13$ or so.
-It is found that in this range of $l$, $\Rsv$ increases monotonically with $l$ in a manner that is compatible to $l(l+1)$ \cite[]{Holme11}, or possibly $l^2$.
-Most likely, $\Rsv$ reaches a maximum at some $l > 13$ before decreasing at large $l$.
+A review is given by \cite{Gillet10} for earlier generations of these models.
+More recent results are reported in, for example, \cite{Holme11} and \cite{Finlay20}.
+Observational errors and influence of the lithospheric field mean that $\Rsv$ can be reliably computed only up to about $l=17$ or so \cite[]{Finlay20}.
+It is found that in this range of $l$, $\Rsv$ increases with $l$ in a manner that is compatible to $l(l+1)$ \cite[]{Holme11}, or possibly $l^2$.
+Most likely, $\Rsv$ reaches a maximum at some $l > 17$ before decreasing at large $l$.
 The full shape of $\Rsv$ is currently not known from observational data and the location of its maximum is an open question.

 Geomagnetic secular variation has also been studied using numerical models by, for example, \cite{Christensen03}, \cite{Christensen04} and \cite{Lhuillier11b}.
 A common result of these studies is that $\tausv$ follows the power law